-Variable Unit of Measurement Year Change 2002 2003 2004 2002/2004 Prices of imports not sold at dumping prices (fob price) R/kg 18.40 15.40 14.00 23.91 Volume of imports not sold at dumping Kg 9 735 000 11 064 000 10 350 000 (6.32) Contraction in demand: GDP growth rate Percentage 3.7 3.2 4.6 24.32 Growth rate for subject product industry 100 94 20 (80) Changes in the patterns of consumptions The Applicant stated that consumption. it there are no known factors that may affe ct patterns of
+Variable Unit of Measurement Year Change

+2002 2003 2004 2002/2004

+Prices of imports not sold at dumping prices (fob price) R/kg 18.40 15.40 14.00 23.91

+Volume of imports not sold at dumping prices Kg 9 735 000 11 064 000 10 350 000 (6.32)

+Contraction in demand:

+GDP growth rate Percentage 3.7 3.2 4.6 24.32

+Growth rate for subject product industry 100 94 20 (80)

-Trade-restrictive practices of foreign and domestic producers There are no trade restrictive practices regarding trade of the product in SACU.
+Changes in the patterns of consumption The Applicant stated that there are no known factors that may affect patterns of consumption.
+Trade-restrictive practices of foreign and domestic producers The Applicant stated that there are no trade restrictive practices regarding trade of the product in SACU.
 Competition between foreign and domestic producers The Applicant stated that they welcome fair competition.
 Developments in technology The Applicant stated that they remain at the forefront of BOPP technology.
 This advantage stemming from continual upgrading and investment will not be sustainable as a result of the radical deterioration in the company's profitability as a result of the alleged dumping.
-Export performance of the domestic industry The Applicant indicated that Treofan's exports remained fairly stable for the period under review.
-Productivity of the domestic industry The Applicant stated that the productivity of Treofan SA is in line with the Treofan Group as well as global benchmarked standards.
-Treofan believes that the Brazilian producers achieve comparable levels of productivity.
+Export performance of the domestic industry The Applicant stated that Treofan's exports remained fairly stable for the period under review.
+Productivity of the domestic industry The Applicant stated that the productivity of Treofan SA is in line with the Treofan Group as well as global benchmarked standards and the Applicant believes that the Brazilian producers achieve comparable levels of productivity.

-\The information in this table was indexed due to confidentiality using 2002 as the base year
+^{}The information in this table was indexed due to confidentiality using 2002 as the base year